Next session: July Summer Camp workshop

 Session dates: March 7, 14 & 21

 Classes are 210 euros/session.
-There will be two sessions in the year (November/March).
+There will be two sessions in the year (November/March), plus a summer camp in July in a slightly different format.